-To make the on-boarding process smoother, follow these tips:
+To make the onboarding process smoother, follow these tips:

-The program should target all of your employees – old and new.
+The program should target your entire team.

-- Start by assessing the areas that need improvement, for example, cybersecurity, workplace ethics, etc. For all new employees, you may follow a standard training protocol.
+- Start by assessing the areas that need improvement.
+For example, cybersecurity, workplace ethics, etc. For all new employees, you may follow a standard training protocol.

 - Communicate the learning objectives of the training program.
-For example, if the program focuses on new software, let your employees know the benefits of familiarizing themselves with the new platform and how it could benefit the whole organization in the long run.
+For example, if the program focuses on new software, let your team know the benefits of familiarizing themselves with the new platform and how it could benefit the whole organization in the long run.